+*Please note that LCDR Williams was promoted to O-4 shortly after this photo

 LCDR

 Hello Fellow Dental Hygiene Officers,

 This year seemed to start off with a fast and furious pace.
 With all the beginning of the year HSPAC meetings and just agency specific meetings January and February flew by so quickly!